Boris Johnson makes last minute representations to the Privileges Committee - ExBulletin

 But Mr Johnson’s camp has accused him of secretly blocking the peerages of former Culture Secretary Nadine Dorries and other allies from his resignation list.

-To honor these peerages, it was not necessary to override Holac but simply to ask them to renew their vetting, which was only a mere formality.
+To honor these peerages, it was not necessary to cancel Holac – but simply to ask them to renew their vetting, which was only a mere formality.

-A Downing Street source said the Cabinet Office made it clear to Mr Johnson there was no vetting process, while the Prime Minister’s spokesman said it was totally wrong to say that anyone from No. 10 had tried to delete or edit the list.
+A Downing Street source said the Cabinet Office made it clear to Mr Johnson there was no vetting process, while the Prime Minister’s spokesman said it was ‘completely wrong to say someone in #10 tried to delete or edit” the list. .

-Despite the expected conclusions of the Privileges Committee this week, Mr. Johnson insisted that I return, quoting Arnold Schwarzeneggers Terminator.
+Despite the expected findings from the Privileges Committee this week, Mr. Johnson insisted that I return, quoting Arnold Schwarzenegger’s Terminator.

 Writing in the Daily Express, Mr Johnson said we must take full account of Brexit and the 2019 manifesto.
 We must crush Labor in the next election.

-Nothing less than absolute victory and total Brexit will suffice and as the great Arnold Schwarzenegger said, I will be back.
+Nothing less than outright victory and full Brexit will suffice – and as the great Arnold Schwarzenegger said, I’ll be back.

-The message echoed Mr Johnson’s signature during his last appearance at Prime Ministers’ Questions last year, when he told MPs Hasta la vista, baby the catchphrase for Schwarzeneggers’ cyborg character in the film.
-1991 Terminator 2: Judgment Day.
+The post echoed Mr Johnson’s signature during his last appearance at Prime Minister’s Questions last year, when he told MPs Hasta la vista, baby – the catchphrase for Schwarzenegger’s cyborg character in the film from 1991’s Terminator 2: Judgment Day.

 The reference also left the door open for a possible return, but the former MP for Uxbridge and South Ruislip remained on the bench until he left the Commons on Friday.

-Meanwhile, Sir Keir Starmer has warned that Tory infighting between the two former allies is damaging the UK’s reputation internationally and discouraging investors.
+Meanwhile, Sir Keir Starmer has warned that Tory infighting between the two former allies is hurting the UK’s international reputation and putting off investors.

-I think there is also an economic blow, many investors have told me that they are not investing in the UK at the moment because we do not see the conditions of certainty and stability that we need to invest.
+I think there is also an economic blow, many investors have told me, we are not investing in the UK at the moment because we do not see the conditions of certainty and stability that we need to invest.”

 |